lorenamelos/LLM-Powered-Clickbait-Detector/README.md

 # LLM-Powered Clickbait Detector 🦈

 ## Overview
-This project aims to build an LLM-powered clickbait detector, making use of prompt techniques such as few-shot, zero-shot, CoT, etc.
+This project aims to build an LLM-powered clickbait detector, making use of prompt techniques such as few-shot, zero-shot, CoT, etc, show casing prompt engineering abilities and also LLMOps process regarding version control using Comet.

 ### Part 1: Dataset Creation
 - Design a prompt/chain to detect if an article is clickbait or not based on its headline.